Passive smoking: Opinions and studies

-Public opinion

-Recent major surveys conducted by the U.S. National Cancer Institute and Centers for Disease Control have found widespread public awareness that secondhand smoke is harmful.
-In both 1992 and 2000 surveys, more than 80% of respondents agreed with the statement that secondhand smoke was harmful.
-A 2001 study found that 95% of adults agreed that secondhand smoke was harmful to children, and 96% considered tobacco-industry claims that secondhand smoke was not harmful to be untruthful.

-A 2007 Gallup poll found that 56% of respondents felt that secondhand smoke was "very harmful", a number that has held relatively steady since 1997.
-Another 29% believe that secondhand smoke is "somewhat harmful"; 10% answered "not too harmful", while 5% said "not at all harmful".
+Regarding public opinion, recent major surveys conducted by the U.S. National Cancer Institute and Centers for Disease Control have found widespread public awareness that passive smoke is harmful.
+In both 1992 and 2000 surveys, more than 80% of respondents agreed with the statement that passive smoke was harmful.
+A 2001 study found that 95% of adults agreed that passive smoke was harmful to children, and 96% considered tobacco-industry claims that passive smoke was not harmful to be untruthful.
+A 2007 Gallup poll found that 56% of respondents felt that passive smoke was "very harmful", a number that has held relatively steady since 1997.
+Another 29% believe that passive smoke is "somewhat harmful"; 10% answered "not too harmful", while 5% said "not at all harmful".

-Controversy over harm

-As part of its attempt to prevent or delay tighter regulation of smoking, the tobacco industry funded a number of scientific studies and, where the results cast doubt on the risks associated with secondhand smoke, sought wide publicity for those results.
+As part of its attempt to prevent or delay tighter regulation of smoking, the tobacco industry funded a number of scientific studies and, where the results cast doubt on the risks associated with passive smoke, sought wide publicity for those results.
 The industry also funded libertarian and conservative think tanks, such as the Cato Institute in the United States and the Institute of Public Affairs in Australia which criticised both scientific research on passive smoking and policy proposals to restrict smoking.
 New Scientist and the European Journal of Public Health have identified these industry-wide coordinated activities as one of the earliest expressions of corporate denialism.
 Further, they state that the disinformation spread by the tobacco industry has created a tobacco denialism movement, sharing many characteristics of other forms of denialism, such as HIV-AIDS denialism.